isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2024-02-28-post-Speech by Minister Indranee Rajah on Population at the Committee of Supply Debate 2024.md

 <p>For this to happen, we need everyone to do their part.
 While some of the
-bolder changes and mindset shifts may require more time, I call on everyone – individuals, families, employers, and communities, to contribute towards shaping a Singapore that is Made for Families so that we can secure our future and thrive for years to come.</p>
+bolder changes and mindset shifts may require more time, I call on everyone – individuals, families, employers, and communities, to contribute towards shaping a Singapore that is Made For Families so that we can secure our future and thrive for years to come.</p>